ECP-CANDLE/Supervisor/workflows/nt3_mlrMBO/README.md

-The NT3 mlrMBO workflow evaluates the NT3 benchmark using hyperparameters provided by a mlrMBO instance. mlrMBO minimizes the TODO.
+The NT3 mlrMBO workflow evaluates the NT3 benchmark using hyperparameters provided by a mlrMBO instance. mlrMBO minimizes the validation loss.
 Swift is used to scalably distribute work across the system, and EMEWS is used to:

 1. Pass the hyperparameters to evaluate from the running mlrMBO algorithm to